aerospike/aerospike-client-python/doc/data_mapping.rst

   :class:`aerospike_helpers.HyperLogLog`   `HyperLogLog`_
  ======================================== =========================

+For server 7.1 and higher, map keys can only be of type string, bytes, and integer.

 .. note::

     :ref:`KeyOrderedDict <aerospike.KeyOrderedDict>` is a special case.
 Like :class:`dict`, :class:`~aerospike.KeyOrderedDict` maps to the Aerospike map data type. \